gitony0101/X4DS/ISLR/Chap 3 Linear Regression.md

 $R^2$ proportion of total variation accountedfor by the independent variables in themodel.

 - $0 ≤ R^2 ≤ 1$
-- $R^2$ is correlation between predicted andobserved outcomes
+- $R^2$ is correlation between predicted and observed outcomes

 ### 1.1.2.
 P-value(Check $hypothesis~test$)